European Super League: Individual commentary

-Individuals

-The reaction of former Manchester United player, current Salford City co-owner, and Sky Sports commentator Gary Neville (who had defended the leagues vice-chairman Joel Glazer’s ownership of Manchester United just over a year previously) generated strong attention on social media, calling the formation "an act of pure greed" and being especially disappointed at his former club's admission, going on to say that stringent measures must be taken against the founding clubs, including bans from European competitions and point deductions.
+The reaction of former Manchester United player, current Salford City co-owner, and Sky Sports commentator Gary Neville (who had defended the league vice-chairman Joel Glazer's ownership of Manchester United just over a year previously) generated strong attention on social media, calling the formation "an act of pure greed" and being especially disappointed at his former club's admission, going on to say that stringent measures must be taken against the founding clubs, including bans from European competitions and point deductions.
 Neville's former United teammate Roy Keane said that it was motivated by money and greed, and praised Bayern Munich for not taking part.

 Portuguese national team members Bruno Fernandes of Manchester United and João Cancelo of Manchester City became the first footballers to oppose their own clubs joining the league.
 Liverpool midfielder James Milner said in a post-match interview that he did not like the Super League, and wished it would not happen.
 Liverpool manager Jürgen Klopp was also critical of the Super League, although he said he would not resign and instead would "sort it somehow" with Fenway Sports Group, who are the owners of the club.
 Liverpool captain Jordan Henderson called for a meeting for captains of Premier League clubs to discuss a collective response.

 Chelsea manager Thomas Tuchel said he trusts his club to make the right decisions in relation to the European Super League.
 Manchester City manager Pep Guardiola added that while "it is not [really] a sport if success is guaranteed", UEFA "had failed" in advancing the sport and that footballing institutions "think for themselves."

-Stock market

-Following the announcement of the European Super League, shares in Manchester United and Juventus increased 9% and 19%, respectively.
-After the Super League was suspended, shares in the clubs dropped significantly.